 Those who have spent more years on the road and got past the costly 18 to 25 age group should see a drop in premium.
 The younger and less experienced you are, the riskier you appear to most car insurers.
 That’s why 18 year olds pay the highest average premium at £2,106 and 66 year olds pay an average of £434 for theirs.
 The longer you’re driving without an accident, speeding or other offences, the lower your premium is likely to be.
 And if you build up a few years of driving without making a claim, you could get a no claims bonus.

 When taking out cover, be sure to get your job description right.
 It’s a small tweak that can impact your premium.
 A simple rewording can make all the difference.
-Look at our blog on whether your job can affect your car insurance to help you get this right.

 Adding another older, more experienced driver to the policy as a secondary driver can mean the premium falls.
 But don’t claim they’re the main driver if they’re not – this is fronting and it’s illegal.